syncfusion-content/javascript-docs/js/DataManager/Web-API-BatchEdit.md

 ## Authentication

-The authentication is access to authentication user only.
+The authentication is access to authenticate user only.
 It allowed to access and perform the action in web resource, the authentication is security purpose of the access method.
 In data manger provided `enableAntiForgery` property provided, it will generated unique id and check the unique id into server for authentication.
 For more information `Antiforgery` [Anti Forgery](https://help.syncfusion.com/js/datamanager/antiforgery).

 ## Configuration
 Below are listed the steps for you to follow when configuring the DataManager for ASP.NET MVC to do batch updates.